This interview changed my life!

 “Magnesium has an important role in neuromuscular signals and muscle contractions.
 When you don’t acquire enough magnesium your muscles can go into spasm.
 Magnesium helps muscles to relax and contract and also enables you to move around.” source Dr. Josh Axe from Draxe.com

-If you experience these symptoms: stressed, muscle tightness, can’t relax, headaches, anxiety, hyperactivity, irritability and even chest tightness.
+If you experience these symptoms: neck pain, muscle tightness, headaches, and pain at the base of your skull.
 Then you need to know about Magnesium.
 Magnesium plays an vital role in allowing muscles to relax.
 One role of magnesium is that it controls entry and exit through the cell wall.
 There are channels on the cell membrane that allow some things in at certain times and at specific levels.
 Magnesium is responsible for allowing calcium into the cell when a muscle needs to contract or a nerve needs to fire.
 Calcium makes the muscle contract.
 Magnesium makes the muscle relax.
 Magnesium is responsible for pushing the calcium out of the cell when its job is done.
 This allows the cell to return to normal and the muscle to a relaxed state.
 If there is insufficient magnesium, calcium enters the cell and never leaves.

 The Muscles Never Relax